-Prerequisite:SB/MKTG 1030 3.00 and Year 3 BBA/iBBA standing required

-Tourism, Sport and Leisure Marketing
+SB/MKTG 4320 3.00 Tourism, Sport and Leisure Marketing

 This course explores the tourism-sports-leisure (TSL) industry, one of the fastest growing sectors of the economy.
 Students will learn about unique strategic challenges of TSL marketing.
 In addition, expertise of the cultural, societal, and technological context of TSL production and consumption will be discussed to prepare students for jobs in this complex and competitive marketplace.